Meshak Williams

-Meshak Williams (born June 3, 1991) is an American football defensive end who is currently a free agent.
-He played college football at Kansas State.
-He was considered a draftable prospect in the 2013 NFL Draft.
+Meshak Williams (born June 3, 1991) is an American former football defensive end.
+He played college football at Kansas State, and signed with the Baltimore Ravens as an undrafted free agent in 2013.

-High school
+Early life

 Meshak attended Worth County High School in Sylvester, Georgia.
 He lettered three years for the Worth County Rams at defensive end and tight end, advancing to the Georgia state playoffs his sophomore and junior seasons.
 He recorded 70 tackles to go along with 14 sacks as a junior, while he tallied 83 tackles and a school-record 23 sacks as a senior.
 Rated as a two-star recruit by Rivals.com, he accepted a scholarship offer from Kansas State.

 College career

 Hutchinson Community College

 Meshak did not qualify for Kansas State, so he decided to play at Hutchinson Community College until he could be academically qualified.
 After his 2009 season, he played in 12 games in 2010, recording 44 tackles (18 solo, 26 assisted) as well as 17.0 tackles for a loss, also had eight sacks.